 The Bears have played at Soldier Field since 1971, but the aging stadium has been a point of frustration for years.
 It's the smallest in the NFL by capacity and lacks the modern amenities that generate revenue for other franchises.

-Indiana's business-friendly approach appears to have caught the team's attention.
+Indiana's business-friendly approach caught the team's attention.

 What Happens Next?